 Keracol develops technologies for the extraction and refining of natural products, most notably colourants.
 They use the active ingredients extracted from residual fruit skins and vegetable peel from the juicing industry and turn them into functional products.

-Bulmer & Lumb Group produce a wide product range from raw wool top, top dyed wool, package dyed yarn and synthetic fibres.
+Bulmer & Lumb Group are an established dyehouse, based in West Yorkshire, working with a range of materials from raw wool top, top dyed wool, package dyed yarn and synthetic fibres.

 R&D Academic Mentor